anagha-google/dataproc-labs/6-dataproc-gke/README.md

 # About

 This lab demonstrates running Spark on Dataproc on GKE.
-It reuses the setup from Lab 2 - Dataproc on GCE.
+It reuses the foundational setup from Lab 2 - Dataproc on GCE.

 ## 1. Foundational setup